martinpihrt/OSPy-plugins/plugins/pressure_monitor/README.md

 Tested in Python 3+

+The plug-in includes a `plugin.json` manifest and reports its worker, monitoring configuration, pressure input, master state, latest check, safety shutdown and errors through the OSPy system health interface.

 This plugin checked pressure in pipe, if master station is switched on must be activated pressure sensor.
 If is not sensor activated in a certain time, switches off all station  and sends E-mail with error.
 Prevent safety for master station pump.